Elisiv of Kiev: Biography

-Elisaveta was the daughter of the Grand Prince of Kievan Rus, Yaroslav the Wise and his consort Princess Ingegerd Olofsdotter of Sweden, the daughter of Swedish King Olof Skötkonung and Estrid of the Obotrites.

-Elisaveta was the sister of Anastasia of Kiev who married the future Andrew I of Hungary, Anne of Kiev who married Henry I of France and possibly of Agatha, wife of Edward the Exile Her brothers included Vladimir of Novgorod, Iziaslav I of Kiev, Sviatoslav II of Kiev, Vsevolod I, Prince of Kiev and Igor Yaroslavich.
+Elisaveta was the daughter of the grand prince of Kiev, Yaroslav the Wise, and his consort Ingegerd Olofsdotter of Sweden, the daughter of Olof Skötkonung and Estrid of the Obotrites.
+Elisaveta was the sister of Anastasia who married the future Andrew I of Hungary, Anne who married Henry I of France, and possibly Agatha, wife of Edward the Exile.
+Her brothers included Vladimir, Iziaslav, Sviatoslav, Vsevolod and Igor.

 During the winter of 1043–44, Elisaveta was married to Prince Harald Sigurdsson of Norway.
 Harald had left Norway in 1030 after having participated in the Battle of Stiklestad on the side of his half-brother, King Olav II of Norway.
 Harald had since then served under the protection of her father as well as that of the Byzantine monarch.

 Elisaveta was the addressee of Harald's surviving poems where he lamented her suggested lack of affection towards him (no implications about their actual affections can be derived, as this might well be a poetic cliche).
 In 1045, she followed Harald to Norway, where he became co-king with his nephew, King Magnus the Good.
 In Norway, Elisaveta was known as Queen Elisiv.
 The marriage is best documented by the court poet Stuv den blinde (Stúfr blindi Þórðarson kattar).
 There are no other existing documentation about her stay in Norway.

 In 1047, King Harald became the sole ruler of Norway after the death of King Magnus.
 In 1048, Harald took another wife, Tora Torbergsdatter with whom he had two sons, Magnus and Olaf.
 The marriage can largely be explained by politics and alliance building.
 The chiefs of the Giske family (Giskeætten) played a key role in power politics.
-It is possible, that Elisiv stayed in Rus', or that she died on her way to Norway.
+It is possible, that Elisiv stayed in Kievan Rus', or that she died on her way to Norway.
 However, that would mean that the daughters of Harald, Ingegerd and Maria, who are attributed to her, must have been Tora's, which is not considered likely, as Maria was engaged to Øystein Orre fra Giske, who would have been her uncle had she been the daughter of Tora.
 It is therefore possible, that Tora was Harald's concubine.
 Tora became the mother of both King Olav Kyrre and King Magnus II Haraldsson.

 In 1066, Harald invaded England, where he was killed in the Battle of Stamford Bridge.
 Tradition says that Elisiv and her daughters followed Harald to England, where Maria died, as it was said, at the news of her father's death.
 Afterward Elisiv and her second daughter, Ingegerd, returned to Norway with the Norwegian fleet.
 Elisiv was to have stayed at the Orkney Islands during this trip.
 However, the oldest of the sagas claim that it was Tora Torbergsdatter and not Elisiv who accompanied Harald on the trip, which is considered more likely, as Tora was the cousin of Thorfinn Sigurdsson, Earl of Orkney.